ettolrach/advent-of-code-2020/README.md

-# advent-of-code-2020
+# Advent of Code 2020
-My solutions to the 2020 Advent of Code
+My solutions to the 2020 Advent of Code, [available here](https://adventofcode.com/2020).